 The Australian and International Standard for risk management AS ISO 31000:2018 treats risk in this way—as a neutral concept.
-It is about what could go wrong and it’s about opportunity.
+It's about what could go wrong and it’s about opportunity.

 - What do I need to do to make sure things go right for this project or for the organisation?

-- What can we do with the unused resources that our risk assessment has shown does not protect value for our stakeholders?
+- What can we do with the unused resources that our risk assessment has shown and they do not protect value for our stakeholders?